-Opioids should be taken exactly as prescribed to avoid serious effects.
-Altering the dose in any way can be dangerous.
+It is essential that patients understand the opioid medications affect a vast number of organs while influencing a large number of body functions.
+More importantly, opioids should be taken exactly as prescribed to avoid serious effects and to alter the dose in any way can be dangerous.
 Taking opioids with alcohol can cause a dangerous reaction including slowed breathing and overdose.
-Drowsiness can be magnified by patients who take opioids with other narcotics, allergy medication, tranquilizers and sleeping pills.
+Drowsiness can be magnified by patients who receive opioids with other narcotics, allergy medication, tranquilizers, and sleeping pills.

 An allergic reaction is also possible with opioids and signs include: